 Your questions, answered.

-Click on the questions below to learn more about hiring, eligibility, and salary and benefits at Newark Public Schools.
+Click on the questions below to learn more about hiring, eligibility, and salary and benefits at Newark Board of Education.

 Becoming part of the Teach Newark candidate pool is the first step in becoming a teacher with Newark Public Schools, but school principals and hiring teams make all hiring recommendations about which teachers are the best fit for their schools.
 There are typically more teachers in the pool than there are positions, so it is important to submit a thoughtful application and put your best foot forward in interviews.